WordPress/debug-bar/readme.txt

 === Debug Bar ===
-Contributors: wordpressdotorg, ryan, westi, koopersmith, duck_, mitchoyoshitaka, dd32
+Contributors: wordpressdotorg, ryan, westi, koopersmith, duck_, mitchoyoshitaka, dd32, jrf, obenland
 Tags: debug
-Tested up to: 4.5
+Tested up to: 4.8
-Stable tag: 0.8.4
+Stable tag: 0.9
 Requires at least: 3.4

 Adds a debug menu to the admin bar that shows query, cache, and other helpful debugging information.